A picture of Midland Open Door's original location on Rodd Street in 1973.

 1973

-A pastor and two layman begin a street outreach and coffeehouse ministry for young adults on Friday evenings.
-The group secured a rental house on Rodd Street and called the ministry The Open Door.
+A pastor and two fathers begin a street outreach and coffeehouse ministry for young adults on Rodd Street called the Open Door.

 1977

-The ministry moves to 120 Benson Street, formerly Shorty’s Pool Hall and Card Room, continuing to operate a coffeehouse ministry on the weekends.
-The ministry also begins weekly outreach into the Midland County Jail and begins offering short-term shelter to homeless men.
+The ministry moves to 120 Benson Street, formerly Shorty’s Pool Hall, and begins offering short-term shelter to homeless men.

 1986

-The ministry moves to 412 W Buttles Street and begins a community soup kitchen, serving a noon meal, Monday through Saturday.
+The ministry moves to 412 W. Buttles Street and begins a community soup kitchen by serving a noon meal, Mondays through Saturdays.

 1990

-The ministry purchases 409 W Indian Street, opening a homeless shelter for women and children.
+The ministry purchases 409 Indian Street and opens a homeless shelter for women and children.

 2004